Compassionate Legal Representation for Survivors of Workplace Sexual Assault and Abuse

 Our firm has sued many sex abusers and learned over decades how organizations cover up sexual abuse; we can apply that experience to obtain compensation for you.

 If you or someone you love has been subject to workplace sexual assault, report the incident to authorities, seek medical attention, and reach out to Crowe Arnold & Majors LLP for dedicated legal counsel.
-By aligning with the right Dallas personal injury lawyer, a victim can hold abusers and their enablers accountable in a sexual assault case.
+By aligning with the right Dallas workplace sexual assault lawyer, a victim can hold abusers and their enablers accountable in a sexual assault case.
 We may also be able to help you secure access to resources that you may require to help in the healing process.

 Workplace Sexual Assault Attorneys Serving North Texas